jimmo/ncss-embedded/chapters/8-filtering-control.md

 While windowed averaging gives good results, it can be quite a expensive method of performing filtering in terms of the amount of memory required, as we need to keep a list of the $N$ previous signal points for the algorithm to work.
 Once $N$ becomes large, this can end up being limiting.

-Another method of performing filtering, that only requires us to keep track of *one* number, is exponential averaging (sometimes called exponential smoothing).
+Another method of performing filtering that only requires us to keep track of a single number is exponential averaging (sometimes called exponential smoothing).
 Here we weight our incoming data by a damping factor ($\alpha$), which takes a value between 0 and 1, such that our smoothed data is made up of a mixture of the previous point($x_p$) and the new sample ($s_n$) according to:

 \begin{equation}
 x_n = \alpha \times x_p + (1-\alpha) \times s_n